3MFConsortium/spec_securecontent/3MF Secure Content.md

 Element **\<encryptedkey>**

-The \<encryptedkey> element under the \<accessright> element contains the public key to decrypt the content file, but encrypted for a specific consumer, granting its decryption rights.
+The \<encryptedkey> element under the \<decryptright> element contains the public key to decrypt the content file, but encrypted for a specific consumer, granting its decryption rights.

 ##### Figure 2–3. xenc:EncryptedKeyType schema diagram